Tripartite entanglement in mixed-spin triangle trimmer: Introduction

 Magneto-thermal properties of single molecule magnets (SMM) are particularly sensitive to the situation when magnetic moment operator does not commute with the Hamiltonian, that gives rise to a non-conserving magnetization.
-The most common reason for the non-conserving magnetization is the different g-factors of different magnetic ions within the molecule \cite{sou19, ada20, cen20, str05, vis09, van10, bel14, oha15, tor16, tor18, var19, kro20, pan20, jap21, bar23}.
+The most common reason for the non-conserving magnetization is the different $g$-factors of different magnetic ions within the molecule \cite{sou19, ada20, cen20, str05, vis09, van10, bel14, oha15, tor16, tor18, var19, kro20, pan20, jap21, bar23}.
 Non-conserved magnetization can affect the magnetization curve drastically.
-When the magnetic moment is a good quantum number (conserving magnetization operator), then for the SMM, the magnetization curve at zero temperature consists of the series of horizontal parts (magnetization plateaus) with step-like transitions between them.
-Each plateau corresponds to certain eigenstate which is the ground state at given values of magnetic field.
-The constant value of the magnetic moment at each plateau is the expectation value of the magnetization operator for a given eigenstate.
+When the magnetic moment is a good quantum number (conserving magnetization operator), then for the SMM, the magnetization curve at zero temperature consists of a series of horizontal parts (magnetization plateaus) with step-like transitions between them.
+Each plateau corresponds to a certain eigenstate which is the ground state at given values of magnetic field.
+A constant value of the magnetic moment at each plateau is the expectation value of the magnetization operator for a given eigenstate.
 Transitions between plateaus correspond to level-crossing points.
-However, if the magnetization operator does not commute with the Hamiltonian, the magnetic field dependence within the given ground state can be continuous, as eigenstates with the given value of energy are not simultaneously eigenstates of the magnetic moment operator.
-Thus, even at zero temperature, the magnetization curve of SMM with non-conserving magnetization has much in common with magnetization curve of real many-body system \cite{bel14, oha15, var22}.
+However, if the magnetization operator does not commute with the Hamiltonian, the magnetic field dependence within the given ground state can be continuous, since eigenstates with the given value of energy are not simultaneously eigenstates of the magnetic moment operator.
+Thus, even at zero temperature, the magnetization curve of SMM with non-conserving magnetization has much in common with magnetization curve of a real many-body system \cite{bel14, oha15, var22}.
 Non-uniform $g$-factors can bring to drastic change of the eigenstates of finite spin cluster in comparison with the eigenstates of the same Hamiltonian but with uniform $g$-factors.
-These changes lead to incoherent superpositions of the spin states basic vectors with coefficients dependent on magnetic field magnitude and other parameters of the system.
-The latter, in its turn, opens new possibilities to manipulate quantum and/or thermal entanglement by means of magnetic field.
+These changes lead to incoherent superpositions of the spin states basic vectors with coefficients dependent on the magnetic field magnitude and other parameters of the system.
+The latter, in its turn, opens up new possibilities for manipulating the quantum and/or thermal entanglement by means of magnetic field.